The Pink Singers: Introduction

 Pink Singers is the largest LGBT mixed-voice choir in the UK.
 Founded in 1983 as an all-male choir with open recruitment, Pink Singers has evolved into a mixed-voice choir of sopranos, altos, tenors and basses (SATB) and now has around 90 members.
 The choir has two seasons each year, starting in February and September, and concluding with a major London concert, performing at venues including Cadogan Hall, Hackney Empire and The Troxy.
 The choir has also been invited to perform at a variety of public and private events including major festivals, social campaigns, corporate events, weddings and civil partnership ceremonies.
+In 2025, they performed with Coldplay during the record-breaking Music of the Spheres World Tour.

 Pink Singers has an open recruitment process, with new members attending several auditions at the beginning of each season, followed by a formal selection process.
 The choir has a diverse background of all ages, genders and musical levels and sings a wide range of styles including pop, classical, jazz, folk and musical theatre excerpts, with performances ranging from Edward Elgar to Ellie Goulding, from Mozart to Massive Attack and many more.
 In addition, some of the pieces in each season are accompanied by choreography to enhance the visual impact of the performance.